Reviews You Can Rely On

 Our Verdict

-Earning one of the top spots in our review of the best turntables, the Fluance RT81 provided good sound quality, user-friendly operation, and fantastic vibration resistance throughout our testing.
+Earning one of the top spots in our review of turntables, the Fluance RT81 provided good sound quality, user-friendly operation, and fantastic vibration resistance throughout our testing.
 Its design has clean lines with a lacquered wood base, creating a nice modern-meets-retro style aesthetic.
 It also provides field-leading vibration resistance, making it great for those that tend to bump into things when dancing to their records.
 If you're concerned about good sound quality, you would probably be better off spending a bit more on the Audio-Technica AT-LP120XUSB.
 However, the Fluance still produces a great sound, so don't be dissuaded if you fall in love with its looks, it certainly backs them up with solid all-around performance.

 REASONS TO BUY